Dixwell School: Wealth, influence, and relationship with Harvard

 Dixwell cultivated a similarly patrician student body.
 He set the tuition at $250/year.
 By contrast, Phillips Exeter charged day students $14 and boarders around $150.
-In fact, Dixwell's cost at least twice as much as Harvard itself ($75–104), although when unofficial-but-socially expected costs of attending Harvard (such as luxury apartments) were included, Harvard was likely more expensive.
+In fact, Dixwell's cost at least twice as much as Harvard itself ($75–104).
+It was the unofficial costs of attending college, such as socially expected luxury apartments, that made Harvard more expensive than Dixwell's in practice.
 Dixwell limited enrollment to 50 students, set up shop in what was then a "very select" neighborhood, and quickly moved into a purpose-built facility down the road at 20 Boylston Place.
 He educated many wealthy students from Beacon Hill and the Boston suburbs, and sought to teach his students "the morals and manners befitting sons of Boston's patrician class."
 One biographer wrote that at Dixwell's, "it was taken for granted that [his students] would attend Harvard College as generations of their fathers had before them."

 The school coexisted with upper-class boarding schools, and educated boarding school alumni who needed additional training for college entrance exams.
-For example, Frederick Shattuck, the first-ever student at St. Paul's School in New Hampshire, finished his college preparation at Dixwell's and duly proceeded to Harvard College and Harvard Medical School.
+Frederick Shattuck's father George was the future dean of Harvard Medical School.
+Frederick became the first-ever student at St. Paul's School in New Hampshire; he finished his college preparation at Dixwell's and duly proceeded to Harvard College and Harvard Medical School.
 Shattuck recalled that "[Dixwell] did not approve of me, and I did not appreciate him."
-William Sumner Appleton Jr. similarly "attended" St. Paul's but was "fitted for college" at Hopkinson's.
-(His father, a Dixwell man, designed the Harvard seal.)
-Dixwell alumnus William Hathaway Forbes was the first president of the re-founded Milton Academy in 1885, and several students attended both Milton and Hopkinson's, including Forbes' son Cameron and William E. Ladd.
+William Sumner Appleton Jr. had deep Harvard ties; his father, a Dixwell man, designed the Harvard seal.
+The younger Appleton similarly "attended" St. Paul's but was "fitted for college" at Hopkinson's.
+Dixwell alumnus William Hathaway Forbes was the first president of the re-founded Milton Academy in 1885, and several students attended both Milton and Hopkinson's, including Forbes' son Cameron, Citibank chairman James H. Perkins, and surgeon William E. Ladd.

 Aided by these shifts, Dixwell's became one of Harvard's leading feeder schools.
 Dixwell's and its competitor Nobles trained 12% of all Harvard undergraduates from 1846 to 1870.
 In addition, by the middle of the nineteenth century, nearly 40% of Harvard freshmen were alumni of three schools: Dixwell's, BLS, and Exeter.
-Robert Grant, whose father bucked upper-class convention by sending his sons to BLS, concluded that Charles Eliot "had no brief for sending a son to a public school for the sake of democracy if the free education provided was inferior to what could be had at a private [school]."
+Alumnus William Lawrence called Dixwell's "the best fitting school for Harvard."